verus-lang/paper-sosp24-artifact/site/guide.md

 *Running this step will take roughly half an hour.*

-The automation scripts to produce the statistics in Figure 8 are in `macro-stats`.
+The automation scripts to produce the statistics in Figure 8 are in the `macro-stats` directory.
 The scripts make no changes to the system outside of the repository, other than spawning containers. `run.sh` will run all the necessary experiments.